MCT-master/MCT4024-MCT4025/Workshop9/README.md

 **Workshop Activity**

 1. Test and explore the connection on your local machine between PD and Python.
 Use "localhost" or "127.0.0.1" as your client and server IPs.
-2. Connect and assign yourself an IP on the Lola network and test the 2-way connection in pairs.
+2. Test and play around with example on the Lola network in pairs.

 Available ports will depend on the connection you are using.
 However, if both machines are on the Lola network, you can use any port to connect.
 This is also true for localhost connections.